mobilestack-xyz/mobilestack-shefi/CONTRIBUTING.md

 started, we suggest creating a PR with “WIP” \(Work In Progress\) in the title and let us know when it’s ready to review in the comments.

-Valora is part of the Celo community and follows Celo's [Code of Conduct](https://celo.org/code-of-conduct).
+Shefi is part of the Celo community and follows Celo's [Code of Conduct](https://celo.org/code-of-conduct).

 ### Contributing _substantial_ changes